FlyCuteBird/HGFN/README.md

 ## Pretrained results
 If you don't want to train from scratch, you can download the pretrained results of HGMN from [here], the results are reported in our paper.
+For the fusion of different pretrained results, it can be  be easily obtained from 'Fusion_Model.py'
 ```bash
 Flickr30K; MSCOCO
 HGMN-S: